-In life it is super important to develop social skills.
-This applies for both personal and professional relationships.
+In life, it is super important to develop social skills.
+This applies to both personal and professional relationships.
 I have listed below my top 15 secrets to win people over so that you can immediately start improving your social skills and build new and long-lasting relationships!

 1. EYE CONTACT

 Those that make eye contact are judged as more intelligent.
 Eye contact is an easy and effective way to convey competence.

 Don’t underestimate the power of your smile… it’s a simple, no skill required and effective way to convey warmth.
 Add in a few laughs, as people unconsciously copy the body language of the person they are in conversation with.

 Along with the smile, throw in a bit of charisma.
 Charisma is simply contagious, and this effect will create a warm feeling about you even after the conversation has ended.

 Do not use or play with your phone when in a conversation!
 You will learn from the following points that your full attention is required in order to give someone a positive feeling about you.

 A good handshake is a sign of confidence.
 Not too hard, and definitely not too soft.
 A handshake is most often than not the first thing you do when you meet somebody.
 It plays a big part in the first minute or so whilst the person you are talking with makes their “unconscious” decision about you.